-Construction of Seven Oaks Dam by the U.S. Army Corps of Engineers (Corps) has been underway since 1990.
+Construction of Seven Oaks Dam by the U.S. Army Corps of Engineers (Corps) began in 1990.
 The construction contract for the 550-foot high dam embankment was issued in 1994 and was completed in December 1998.
-Various clean-up and other miscellaneous contracts were completed in late 1999.
+Various cleanup and other miscellaneous contracts were completed in late 1999.

-The plunge pool by-pass pipeline, which routes low flows through the dam, around the plunge pool and back to the river channel was completed in 2001.
+The plunge pool by-pass pipeline, which routes low flows through the dam, around the plunge pool and back to the river channel, was completed in 2001.
 The low flows will be diverted for beneficial use by either Mutual through its "River Pick-up" or by SBVWCD at its main river diversion.